pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 The Update proxy will rely on the authoritative server to update the SERIAL number for the zone after each update is completed.

+## DNS Push Notifications

+An authoritative unicast DNS server MAY support DNS Push notifications {{?I-D.ietf-dnssd-push}} for client queries in order to provide more timely and more efficient responses.
+While this is outside of the scope of the Update proxy, it is mentioned here for completeness.

 ## DNSSEC compatibility

 With mDNS, the next domain name field in an NSEC record could not reference the next record in the zone because it was not possible to know all of the records in the zone.
 By mapping all known records into a unicast subdomain, the NSEC next domain name field can contain the next known record as defined.
 As new services are discovered and Updated in the authoritative unicast DNS server, the NSEC records can be kept up to date by the authoritative server.